Cohomological Hall algebras, their categorification, and their representations via torsion pairs: COHA and CatHA of a finite type category with a fixed -structure

+In this section we define the cohomological and categorical Hall algebra associated to an open substack of $\bfCohps(\scrC, \tau)$ which roughly speaking parametrizes objects belonging to a Serre subcategory of $\scrC^\heartsuit$.

-\begin{lemma} Let $f \colon F \to G$ be a morphism of derived stacks.
-If $f$ is representable by open immersions, then for every commutative algebra $A \in \CAlg$, the induced map $f_A \colon F(A) \to G(A)$ is $(-1)$-truncated in $\cS$, and hence it is fully faithful.
-Furthermore, $f$ is an equivalence if and only if for every field $k$, every morphism $\Spec(k) \to G$ factors through $f$. \end{lemma}
+We need first the following preliminary result. \begin{proposition} Let $f \colon F \to G$ be a morphism of derived stacks.
+If $f$ is representable by open immersions, then for every commutative algebra $A \in \CAlg$, the induced map $f(A) \colon F(A) \to G(A)$ is $(-1)$-truncated in the $\infty$-category $\calS$ of spaces, and hence it is fully faithful.
+Furthermore, $f$ is an equivalence if and only if for every field $k$, every morphism $\Spec(k) \to G$ factors through $f$. \end{proposition}

 \begin{proof} For the first half, it is enough to observe that the diagonal morphism $F \to F \times_G F$ is an equivalence, which is obvious from the fact that $f$ is representable by open immersions.
-For the second half, it is enough to prove that for every $A \in \CAlg$ the map $F_A \coloneqq \Spec(A) \times_G F \to \Spec(A)$ is an equivalence.
-By assumption this is an open subscheme of $\Spec(A)$, and hence it is an isomorphism if and only if for every field $k$, every morphism $\Spec(k) \to \Spec(A)$ has image contained in $F_A$.
+For the second half, it is enough to prove that for every $A \in \CAlg$ the map $f_A\colon F_A \coloneqq \Spec(A) \times_G F \to \Spec(A)$ is an equivalence.
+By assumption $f_A$ is an open subscheme of $\Spec(A)$, and hence it is an isomorphism if and only if for every field $k$, every morphism $\Spec(k) \to \Spec(A)$ has image contained in $F_A$.
 The conclusion follows. \end{proof}